growilabs/growi-docs/docs/guide/getting-started/centos.md

 ## Overview

-In this chapter we will introduce the installation process for GROWI on CentOS 7.
+This chapter introduces the installation process for GROWI on CentOS 7.
 Installation on CentOS 6 has not been verified.

 Software needed for Setup are listed below.